chillerlan/php-qrcode/README.md

 # chillerlan/php-qrcode

-A PHP QR Code generator based on the [implementation by Kazuhiko Arase](https://github.com/kazuhikoarase/qrcode-generator), namespaced, cleaned up, improved and other stuff. <br>
+A PHP QR Code generator based on the [implementation by Kazuhiko Arase](https://github.com/kazuhikoarase/qrcode-generator), namespaced, cleaned up, improved and other stuff.
 It also features a QR Code reader based on a [PHP port](https://github.com/khanamiryan/php-qrcode-detector-decoder) of the [ZXing library](https://github.com/zxing/zxing).

-**Attention:** there is now also a javascript port on NPM: [@chillerlan/qrcode](https://www.npmjs.com/package/@chillerlan/qrcode).
+**Attention:** there is now also a JavaScript port on NPM: [@chillerlan/qrcode](https://www.npmjs.com/package/@chillerlan/qrcode).

 [![PHP Version Support][php-badge]][php]
 [![Packagist version][packagist-badge]][packagist]